felwal/avganar/presentation/description.md

 - Save favorite stops and view anywhere
 - View departures
   - Color coded and sectioned by mode
-  - See if a departure has any deviations
+  - See deviations and their importance level
-- Settings for tuning max stops and departures time window
+- Limit memory consumption by tuning settings

 The app uses internet for making requests and GPS for fetching nearby stops.
 Minimum API level is 3.1.0.